-4.5.
+- 4.9.
 Auckland Council has proposed an approach to intensification that would see upzoning to the modified THAB zoning standard occur in a 200m walkable catchment around larger Local Centres and smaller Town Centres, and upzoning to the same THAB standard occur in a 400m walkable catchment around larger Town Centres.
-We will make comments on the THAB standard in section 5.

-- Property Council's perspective on the proposed approach to suburban centres is mixed.
-We are 4.6. in favour of applying the 200m standard for the aforementioned Local Centres, and supportive of the 400m standard for the larger Town Centres.
+We will make comments on the THAB standard in section 5. - 4.10.
+We are in favour of applying the 200m standard for Local Centres, and supportive of the 400m standard for the larger Town Centres.
 However, we are concerned that applying the 200m standard for the some of the smaller Town Centres is inappropriate.
-Our view is that for many of these Town Centres, the use of a 400m walkable catchment would be more appropriate. - 4.7.
-Applying a 400m standard to more of the Town Centres would be consistent with the intent of the NPS-UD, which seeks to encourage housing intensification near to areas with strong amenity value, demand for housing and transport links. - 4.8.
+Our view is that for many of these Town Centres, the use of a 400m walkable catchment would be more appropriate. - 4.11.
+Applying a 400m standard to more of the Town Centres would be consistent with the intent of the NPS-UD, which seeks to encourage housing intensification near to areas with strong amenity value, demand for housing and transport links. - 4.12.
 Accordingly, we recommend that Auckland Council re-evaluate its approach to upzoning town centres, and with work with Property Council to identify opportunities to apply the 400m walkable catchment standard more widely across Auckland's Town Centres.
-This will better allow people to live closer to, and get the benefits from, public amenities. - Proposed approach to zoning in Metropolitan, Town and Local Centres - 4.9.
-Auckland Council has not currently proposed changes to the zoning rules in Metropolitan, Town and Local Centres.
-We also note that Auckland Council has classified the areas with Metropolitan Centre Zoning as 'Under Investigation'. - 4.10.
-We are concerned that approach taken by Auckland Council reflects the current status quo.
-The implementation of the NPS-UD will change the hierarchy of centres across Auckland.
-We believe that Auckland Council should approach the zoning of Metropolitan, Town and Local Centres from the perspective of their future potential for growth and intensification, not their current status. - 4.11.
-We are also concerned about the lack of transparency regarding Auckland Council's plans for the zoning rules within Metropolitan Centres.
-The lack of information provided does not provide Property Council with the basis for meaningful engagement on a major policy element of the NPS-UD response.
-The property sector needs transparency in order to have the certainty and confidence to invest in the future of Auckland. - 4.12.
-We strongly recommend that Auckland Council provide the development community with transparent access to information on the proposed application of the NPS-UD to Auckland's Metropolitan Centres. - 4.13.
-Furthermore, we firmly believe that Auckland's Metropolitan, Town and Local Centres are prime areas for further intensification.
+This will better allow people to live closer to, and get the benefits from, public amenities.

+Proposed approach to zoning in Metropolitan, Town and Local Centres

+- 4.13.
+We firmly believe that Auckland's Metropolitan, Town and Local Centres are prime areas for further intensification.
 These areas have the best access to transport, amenities and are the most suitable land for higher density living in Auckland. - 4.14.
 Auckland Council should reconsider the existing zones as well as the potential for greater intensification, in areas with high demand.
-In that regard some of the current zones that were set some time ago and could be expanded further around the transport links or changed (such as Local to Town Centre), to account for potential higher demand, particularly around key transport nodes such as Kingsland, Grafton, Morningside, Mt Albert, Remuera, Ellerslie and others that have strong development potential.
-A mixture of increased business zoning and THAB will provide for better urban form.
+In that regard some of the current zones that were